 H.R.
-742 would eliminate one of those conditions-that agencies requesting the information indemnify the SDRs and the CFTC (or the SEC for security-based swap information) for expenses that arise from litigation related to the shared information.
+1847 would eliminate one of those conditions-that agencies requesting the information indemnify the SDRs and the CFTC (or the SEC for security-based swap information) for expenses that arise from litigation related to the shared information.
 The bill would still require the regulatory agencies requesting the information to agree to certain confidentiality requirements prior to receiving the data.

 Based on information from the CFTC and the SEC, CBO expects that implementing the provisions of H.R.
-742 would not require a significant increase in their workloads because neither agency expects to revise rules already in place.
+1847 would not require a significant increase in their workloads because neither agency expects to revise rules already in place.
 Therefore, CBO estimates that any change in discretionary spending to implement the legislation would be insignificant.
 Further, under current law, the SEC is authorized to collect fees sufficient to offset the cost of its annual appropriation each year; therefore, we estimate that the net cost to the agency would be negligible, assuming annual appropriation actions consistent with that authority.

 Based on information from several federal financial regulators, CBO estimates that enacting H.R.
-742 would have an insignificant effect on direct spending and revenues; therefore, pay-as-you-go procedures apply.
+1847 would affect direct spending; therefore, pay-as-you-go procedures apply.
+However, we estimate that any such effects would be insignificant.
 Under current law, any litigation expenses of the federal government related to sharing information about swap transactions, in certain instances, would be paid by foreign regulators.
 Under the bill, such expenses would become a federal liability.
-Because the regulations have only been finalized within the past year and any potential litigation is unlikely to be resolved quickly, CBO expects those costs would not arise in the next 10 years.
+Because the regulations have only been finalized recently and any potential litigation is unlikely to be resolved quickly, CBO expects those costs would not arise in the next 10 years.
+Enacting H.R.
+1847 would not affect revenues.
 H.R.
-742 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.
+1847 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.

-The CBO staff contact for this estimate is Susan Willie.
-The estimate was approved by Theresa Gullo, Deputy Assistant Director for Budget Analysis.
+The CBO staff contacts are for this estimate are Susan Willie and Ben Christopher.
+The estimate was approved by H. Samuel Papenfuss, Deputy Assistant Director for Budget Analysis.